theofficialmilo/expense-tracker/README.md

 # Expense Tracker

-This is a basic Expense Tracker created for one of my job interview assignment This is done in a 1 week timeframe
+This is a basic Expense Tracker created for one of my job interview assignment.\
+This is done in a 1 week timeframe

 ## Installation Guide